Skip to main content

 Can Meng Du Hui accommodate groups?

 Group suitability, room setup, booking policies should be confirmed directly with the restaurant.
-The verified profile is Hui Cuisine, ¥¥¥ pricing, smart casual dress, Michelin 1 Star (2026); Wan Yan (Changning) is another option to weigh against it if you are comparing choices.
+The profile includes Hui Cuisine, ¥¥¥ pricing, smart casual dress, Michelin 1 Star (2026); Wan Yan (Changning) is another option to weigh against it if you are comparing choices.

 Is the tasting menu worth it at Meng Du Hui?

-No verified tasting-menu detail is available here, so confirm the current menu format directly before booking.
-Based on the confirmed facts, Meng Du Hui is best considered when you want Hui Cuisine in Nanjing at a ¥¥¥ level with Michelin 1 Star (2026) recognition.
+Tasting-menu details are not provided, so confirm the current menu format directly before booking.
+Meng Du Hui is best considered when you want Hui Cuisine in Nanjing at a ¥¥¥ level with Michelin 1 Star (2026) recognition.